Skip to Main Content

 Dear Readers,

-This year marks a change in our literary magazine’s history.
-In response to the evolving needs of our readers, the Aurora is now entering the digital landscape.
+These past years have marked a change in our literary magazine’s history.
+In response to the evolving needs of our readers, the Aurora has entered the digital landscape.
 On the Davis & Elkins College Library’s website, you will find the new site for our beloved literary magazine.
 Here, you can browse our archives from past Aurora editions, view the current Aurora edition, find information on our magazine’s history and staff, and more.

-We would like to thank you for your encouragement and support.
+Through many challenges—the pandemic, the loss of beloved professor and advisor Bill King, and challenges at home and in our country at large—the spirit of Aurora has persevered through the students of D&E who come together to support, uplift, and encourage creativity and literary conversation.
+We would like to thank you for your support.
 It is you, the reader, who drives this magazine.
-When you turn this page, you will not simply find individual contributions to the Aurora.
+When you turn these pages, you will not simply find individual contributions to the Aurora.
 Rather, you will be captivated by a narrative that blends the voices, experiences, and emotions of every artist within these pages.
-The 2019 edition of the Aurora is not merely a magazine: it is the collective conscience of a people, detailing our struggles, inspirations, and courage.
-Upon reading our magazine, you will begin a journey, stepping through the past, present, and future with the turn of each page.

-When you finally set this magazine down, we hope you will feel empowered and inspired, which truly reflects the Aurora's mission.
+When you set an issue of Aurora down, we hope you will feel empowered and inspired, which truly reflects the Aurora's mission.

 Sincerely,